 Disclosure of your Personal Information to other third parties

-- CSSC may share personal information with third parties under these circumstances:
+- CSSC may share personal data with third parties under these circumstances:

-- with third parties so that they can deliver the services and benefits you are seeking, eg savings providers, or tastecard, this may involve sharing membership information so the third party can verify your membership;
+- with third parties so that they can deliver the services and benefits you are seeking, eg savings providers, or Boostworks, this may involve sharing membership information so the third party can verify your membership.

-We keep your personal information for no longer than is necessary to fulfil the purposes for which it was collected as described above or in another privacy notice provided to you, taking into account the requirements from the following criteria:
+We keep your personal information for no longer than is necessary to fulfil the purposes for which it was collected as described above or in another privacy notice provided to you, taking into account the following criteria: